weberBen/Work-time-allocation-generator/Readme.md

 - `working_days`[optional, default=5]: The list of working days per week.
 - `date_format`[optional, default="%d/%m"]: The format of the date.
 - `holidays`: The list of holidays, leaves, ... in format without the year.
 Concatenate `=m` to make this holiday as half day (for example `30/10=m`).
+- `csv` : CSV export config.
+  - `translations` : Text cell translations.
+    - `col.week_prefix` : Text prefix added before the week number (for example here `Week 1` the prefix is `Week ` with a space).
+    - `col.projects` : Title of the projects/tasks column.
+    - `col.total` : Text for the total cells.
+  - `file_prefix` : Path/filename prefix for the exported file, default set to `exports/` will save all csv file in the `exports` folder.
+  - `display_all_weeks` : If the selected period for the generation is less than a complete year (52 weeks), then define if the missing weeks must be included (and set with `0` as value) or not.

 ## Principles